OptimalBI/optimal-data-engine-mssql/README.md

 * Using Visual Studio, open the *ode_to_mssql.sln* solution.
 * Publish the Database to your server - preferred name for the database is *ODE_Config*.

+### How to start using ODE for Data Vault modeling ###

+* Check http://ode.ninja/create-a-data-vault-with-ode-v5/ for the next steps

 ## Current functionality: ##
 Details of the current functionality can be found here http://www.ode.ninja/category/features/